What Makes the Churches of Christ Unique?

 - Jude 3 – Jude is warning the entire church

-Throughout later history this falling away was experienced as Christianity fell further and further and further away from the original pattern contained in the New Testament, to a point where Christianity was barely recognizable anymore.
-And then in the 1500s Martin Luther attempted a return to a more biblical form of Christianity which broke the Roman Catholic denomination over its practice.
+Throughout later history this falling away was experienced as Christianity fell further and further away from the original pattern contained in the New Testament, to a point where Christianity was barely recognizable anymore.
+Then, in the 1500s Martin Luther attempted a return to a more biblical form of Christianity which broke the Roman Catholic denomination over its practice.
 His lead resulted in the Protestant Reformation which in turn gave rise to a new variety of Christian churches and practices.

 Men like Barton W. Stone, Alexander Campbell, Thomas Campbell, Walter Scott, and others, began a religious revolution that swept the nation for almost 200 years.
 Eventually those who believed and practiced their faith using only the Bible came to be known as the Churches of Christ (as the Bible referred to the church in Romans 16:16).

 We here at the Choctaw Church of Christ are the 21st century version of this Restoration Movement and like those who came before us, we continue to pursue our Christian life by following the original pattern given to us by Christ and His Apostles in the Bible.
-We do it because the Bible says that this is the way we are supposed to.
+We do it because the Bible says that this is the way we are supposed to practice our Christian faith.

 3. Why are there Divisions even within the Churches of Christ?

-There are several groups within mainline Churches of Christ that have different practices concerning mission work, how to do the communion, the use of the building, but all of these remain committed to pattern theology approach.
+There are several groups within mainline Churches of Christ that have different practices concerning mission work, how to do the communion and the use of the church building, however, all of these remain committed to the pattern theology approach.
 They simply come to a different conclusion on some, not all, issues.
 The different groups within restoration churches: